mk-fg/trilobite/README.md

 There's also support for ipsets and some other modules.
 Check out the beginning of the code for up2date expansion definitions.

+##### Metrics

+Only special syntax which is not translated to iptables at all atm is "--metrics" switch:

+		mcast: --pkt-type multicast --metrics media.packets
+		...
+		pulse: -s 192.168.0.163 -p tcp --dport 4712,4713 --metrics pulse.connz/media.packets

+It builds a special file (location can be specified in config) with the "chain rule_number name" syntax, example:

+	INPUT 8 media.packets
+	INPUT 12 sshd.connz
+	INPUT 13 media.packets
+	INPUT 13 pulse.connz

+...which can be used later with netfilter counters (think "iptables -L INPUT -vn") to produce stats for specific types of traffic on a local machine.
+More complicated setups can probably use fwmarks (think "-j MARK").

+### Requirements

 Uses [PyYAML](http://pyyaml.org/wiki/PyYAML) module along with [iptables](http://www.netfilter.org/) and [ipset](http://ipset.netfilter.org/)